 - Your data will never be shared or misused.

 What is a Time to Pay Arrangement?

 A Time to Pay (TTP) arrangement is a payment pan with HMRC that spreads tax payments over a longer period of time than normally available.

 In addition to Corporation Tax, VAT and PAYE arrears, time to pay arrangements can also be used when directors anticipate cash flow problems with upcoming payments and it may help the company to avoid a late payment penalty if they miss the deadline.

 HMRC will always want to make sure that directors are not deliberately trying to avoid meeting their tax obligations.
 Therefore, it will consider every arrangement on an individual basis, as well as the industry the business operates within and the company’s history of tax repayment.

-Will HMRC Give me Time to Pay?
+Do HMRC give you Time to Pay?

 At this point, it’s vital that directors are realistic about what the company can afford before the plan is agreed, so that these payments are met in full on time for the duration of the arrangement.

 If the company should default on a payment, its financial woes will worsen very quickly.
 HMRC could cancel the TTP arrangement all together, call in the total debt with penalties or make a move to wind up the company.